ffuentes9122/job-test/README.md

 **Why Playwright?**

-- Cross-browser support (Chromium, Firefox, WebKit)
+- Cross-browser support (Chromium, Firefox, WebKit).
+In this case I used Chromium since is my favorite browser for testing.
-- Mobile emulation capabilities
+- Mobile emulation capabilities.
+I can setup different devices.
-- Auto-wait mechanism reduces flakiness
+- Auto-wait mechanism reduces flakiness.
+Also the chance to setup retries when the suite is running in the CI
-- Built-in test runner and reporter
+- Built-in test runner and reporter.
+I can also setup custom error message to create a different output and feed any data visualitazion tool.
-- Support for multiple viewports in single config
+- The TypeScript support.
+I like to keep consistency in the languages I use.
+If the web app is written using Angular, my go-to would be to use the same languages for maintenance.
-- Excellent TypeScript support
+- The code generator that Playwright provides is a very good tool to catch locators in a hierarchical order which is very reliable.